Hijanhv/StakeFlow/README.md

 # StakeFlow
-Liquid staking made simple - Stake your CSPR, receive tradeable stCSPR tokens, and keep earning while you DeFi.
+One-click yield optimization that stakes your CSPR, generates liquid tokens, and automatically compounds returns across DeFi protocols - all while keeping your assets liquid.